AdobeDocs/pass.en/help/authentication/enabling-primetime-entitlement-services-for-a-programmer-on-xbox-360-and-xboxone-clientless-solution.md

-1. The Programmer creates a Zendesk ticket for enabling Xbox 360/One for Adobe Pass authentication clientless solution by providing the following information:
+1. The Programmer creates a Zendesk ticket for enabling Xbox 360/One for Adobe Pass Authentication clientless solution by providing the following information:

     1. Platform: e.g. Xbox 360, Xbox One